 The shop was in the USA but, miraculously, they promised to ship anywhere.
 Anywhere meant they even delivered to my far corner of the world.

-Back when I’d had pen pals in the 90’s from all over the world, I’d never given much thought to whether or not it was eco-friendly to have our mundane exchanges transported around the world.
+Back when I’d had pen pals in the 90’s from all over the world, I’d never given much thought to whether or not it was eco-friendly to have our mundane exchanges transported around.
 But ordering these cushions, I did.
 I abandoned my shopping cart.
 Don’t be silly, you don’t need these cushions.
 Anyway, they are too similar to the banana leaf picture you already have on the wall.

 But a few days later I was back.
 The cushions had been playing on my mind relentlessly.
 It was like they already owned me.
 Before I knew it, I had purchased them.